Commersonia amystia

+Description

-DescriptionCommersonia amystia is a dwarf, prostrate to low-lying shrub that typically grows to a height of 10–30 cm and has densely hairy branchlets.
+Commersonia amystia is a dwarf, prostrate to low-lying shrub that typically grows to a height of 10–30 cm and has densely hairy branchlets.
 Juvenile leaves have three lobes and are up to 53 mm long and 31 mm wide with small serrations in the edges.
 The adult leaves are narrow egg-shaped, 2.5–32 mm long and 1.5–9.2 mm wide on a petiole 0.8–2.5 mm long.
-They are covered with white star-like hairs, densely so on the lower surface, and have wavy or irreglarly-toothed edges.
+They are covered with white star-like hairs, densely so on the lower surface, and have wavy or irregularly-toothed edges.
 The flowers are usually arranged in groups of two to four, the groups on a hairy peduncle 2.5–18 mm long, the individual flowers on hairy pedicels 2–8.5 mm long.
 The flowers have five white, petal-like sepals, sometimes pink at the base, 3.9–5.8 mm long, and five white, cup-shaped petals about 2-3 mm long and wide, red near the base with a white ligule 1-2 mm long on the end.
 Five white staminodes surround the central stye.
 Flowering occurs from August to October and the fruit is a capsule 8–10 mm long and 11.5–13 mm wide, densely-covered with soft white hairs and bristles.

+Taxonomy

-TaxonomyCommersonia amystia was first formally described in 2008 by Carolyn F. Wilkins and Lachlan Mackenzie Copeland in the journal Telopea from material collected by Copeland near Inverell in 2003.
+Commersonia amystia was first formally described in 2008 by Carolyn F. Wilkins and Lachlan Mackenzie Copeland in the journal Telopea from material collected by Copeland near Inverell in 2003.
 The specific epithet (amystia) means "large cup" and refers to the base of the petals.